Fullrate/simpleociregistry/README.md

 Disclaimer
 ----------

-This registry is in production use at Fullrate.
+This registry is in use at Fullrate.
 This registry is _not_ designed to be a super-scalable general-purpose solution.